Introduction

 - training and development

-- managing and supervising
+- managing and supervision

 - promotion